This 7 min. read saves you up to 41 hours

 2. Anger Derails Productive Conversation

 When people are angry, they blame others for their pain and can lash out, sometimes violently.
 Anger can quickly derail productive conversations.
 For compassionate communication to take place, separate your anger from other people.
 Think of it as your reaction; don’t blame them for how you feel.
 Their words or actions may trigger your anger, but it’s not the cause.
 Instead, stop and take a deep breath.
 Be introspective about what you need and clearly express it.
 To get someone else to listen to you, you may need to listen first to them.
-Author Peg Pickering points out in How to Manage Conflict that anger is not always destructive.
+In their talk “How to Be Angry Better“, psychologists Laurie Santos and Faith Harper point out that anger is not always destructive.
 When addressed early, before a conflict escalates, it can identify areas of misunderstanding or disagreement and lead to positive outcomes.

-Image of: How to Manage Conflict
+Image of: How to Be Angry Better

 Read Summary